Finnegan’s Foursome

 Synopsis

-Two middle aged brothers and their respective sons travel to Ireland to play the Finnegan family’s annual golf outing, where they distribute the ashes of the family patriarch.
+Two middle aged brothers and their respective children travel to Ireland to play the Finnegan family’s annual golf outing, where they distribute the ashes of the family patriarch.

 Source: golfersjournal.com (a great interview with director Ed Burns.)